SteveDengZishi/Graph-Partitioning-Research/Weighted_Graph_Optimized_BLP/Readme.md

 		facebook_combined.txt
 		It starts with a header line consist the number of node in the graph the and number of undirected edges in a graph then on each line represent an undirected edge with from-nodeID to to-nodeID Note that nodeID must be cleaned from 0 to (number of node - 1)

+**Dependencies needed before you execute the program**

+	g++ we used g++ to compile all c++ code to executables python3 we used python for graph plotting lp_solve it should be installed and callable from shell script to solve linear programs